Polynomial: Polynomial functions

 According to the definition of polynomial functions, there may be expressions that obviously are not polynomials but nevertheless define polynomial functions.
 An example is the expression $\left(\sqrt{1-x^2}\right)^2,$ which takes the same values as the polynomial $1-x^2$ on the interval $[-1,1]$, and thus both expressions define the same polynomial function on this interval.

 Every polynomial function is continuous, smooth, and entire.

+The evaluation of a polynomial is the computation of the corresponding polynomial function; that is, the evaluation consists of substituting a numerical value to each indeterminate and carrying out the indicated multiplications and additions.